HHHHH8/eCommerce/README.md

 # eCommerce
-# must be open with live server
+# Open with live server